T. Nagar: Economy

 Thyagaraya Nagar is one of the busiest shopping districts of Chennai.
 The neighbourhood is considered to be the biggest shopping district in India by revenue.
 There are a number of apparel, jewellery and utensil stores based in Thiyagaraya Nagar.
 By some estimates, the shops in the neighbourhood together accounts for revenues of nearly ₹ 20,000 crores annually.
 However, official estimates put it much lower at over ₹ 10,000 crores, which is still double that of New Delhi's Connaught Place and Mumbai's Linking Road which account for about ₹ 4,000 to 6,000 crores annually.
 The neighbourhood accounts for about 70 to 80% of the gold sold in Chennai, the most important gold market in South India.
 Usman Road is the costliest commercial stretch in Chennai.
 The area around Panagal Park is known for its high-end textile shops, chiefly dealing with silk sarees, and jewellery stores.
 As of 2006, the real estate prices were ₹ 11,500 per sq.ft.
-Wardrobes stores Nalli Chinnasamy Chetti, Naidu Hall and Instore are based in Theagarya Nagar.
-Other important wardrobe stores such as Pothys, The Chennai Silks, RmKV Silks and Kumaran Silks and also have their showrooms in Theagarya Nagar.
-Retail giant Saravana Stores has a wardrobe showroom and an utensils showroom in Thiyagaraya Nagar.
 Ranganathan Street is one of the most crowded roads for pedestrian traffic during day time.
 The road is full of big name establishments side-by-side smaller and petty shops that sell all sorts of household goods and garments.

 It also houses one of the biggest private lending libraries in the city, 'Raviraj Lending Library' on Usman Road.

 Culture

 T.Nagar offers a variety of entertainment options.
-It has grown to become a major hub for the Carnatic music festival-season, with a number of sabhas (such as Krishna Gana Sabha, Vani Mahal and Bharath Kalachar) hosting famous performers.
+It has grown to become a major hub for the Carnatic music festival-season, with a number of sabhas hosting famous performers.

 It also has a number of parks, cricket grounds, and other recreational facilities.
 The RKM Cricket Ground adjoining GN Chetty Road hosts division IV and V city-league games.